rockbruno/RouterService/README.md

 If you need to control the availability of your feature, either because of a feature flag or because it has a minimum iOS version requirement, it's possible to handle it through a `Feature's` `isEnabled()` method.
 This method provides information for **RouterService** when the feature is enabled or not.
 We really recommend you have the toggle controls (Feature Flag Provider, Remote Config Provider, User Defaults, etc) as your feature `@Dependency` for you can use very easily into the method.
-And `Feature's` `fallback(_:)` method it's mandatory when the feature is not enabled because RouterService must receive and present a valid context.
+If a `Feature` can be disabled, you need to provide a fallback by implementing the `fallback(_:)` method to allow RouterService to receive and present a valid context.
 For example:
 ```swift
 public struct FooFeature: Feature {